KaiserWilhelm23/vote_weight_program/README.md

 In other words this proves that you can cheat in an election by changing the reporting function of the voting machine code with either an update of the software or an injection script.
 Without inserting false ballots.

+# EXAMPLE USAGE:

+``
+Enter the number of votes for Trump: 90345
+Enter the number of votes for Biden: 87344
+Trump: 49.62%
+Biden: 50.38%
+New Trump Votes: 88178
+New Biden Votes: 89511
+``

 # DISCLAIMER:

 This is not source code from any voting machine or software that is used by any locality or precint.